 Canon MP730 Printer Waste Ink Tank Full Resolution

 Canon MP730 Printer Purge Unit Disassembly and Assembly

 I purchased a Canon MP730 Multi Function Printer January 30th, 2004.
 Since then I have printed 11,700 pages, a lot of them full page colored pictures.
 I have reset the ink counter 2 times without replacing or emptying the waste ink tank and have replaced the print head twice.
 I refill the ink cartridges myself.
 In August 2008 the printer started printing solid areas with white space smears and then the colors stopped entirely.
 The PDF document accessed by the link below explains what I think the problem was and shows how I disassembled the MP730 to assess the damage and fix the problem.
-The document is copyright and may be downloaded for personnal use but may not be copied to another site or sold for profit in any form.
+The documents here are copyright and may be downloaded for personnal use but may not be copied to another site or sold for profit in any form.

+Canon MP730 Printer Waste Ink Tank Full Resolution